Lucas-Frazao/web/README.md

-# Repo for a web app that will track service hours for clubs at my school.
-Below is an explanation for each of the files in this web app and what their intended purposes are.
+# Repository for a web app that will track service hours for clubs at my school.
+Below is an explanation for each of the files in this web app and what their intended purposes are:

-##App
+## App
    Templates
    -->This folder will hold html templates that will define the look and feel for each individual web page that is displayed.